williambhs/vault/CS/Java/02 - DS - O - Hashmap.md

 .values() - returns a collection view of all the values .keySet() - returns a set view of all keys, similar to values()

+.getOrDefault(Object Key, V defaultValue) - returns the value the key is mapped to OR the default value if the map doesn't have a mapping for the key
+**Useful for creating frequency tables:** for example, you could do: for (int num: nums)
+{
+	map.put(num, map.getOrDefault(num, 0) + 1);
+}

 **Important:** If you want to add all the values in a hashmap to an arraylist, you can do ArrName.addAll(map.values()).
 Potentially useful for some LC problems.

 **Hashmap Traversal:**